-Will tribal sportsbooks be allowed to accept wagers through a mobile app and/or the Internet?
+Are tribal sportsbooks allowed to accept wagers through a mobile app and/or the Internet?

-Washington’s new sports wagering law and approved tribal-state compact amendments allow for mobile sports wagering.
+Washington’s sports wagering law and approved tribal-state compact amendments allow for mobile sports wagering provided that the wager is placed and accepted at a tribe's gaming facility only while the customer placing the wager is physically present on the premises of that tribe's gaming facility.
 The specifics on betting through mobile apps or the Internet and where those wagers can be placed while at a tribal casino will be determined by each tribe.

 What events and wagers are allowed under Washington’s new sports wagering law?

-I am a sports wagering business wishing to enter the Washington market, can I start the license application process now?
+I am a sports wagering business wishing to enter the Washington market, how can I start the license application process?